-swer set of the reified program.
-More precisely, a set X of atoms is an answer set of the reified program iff the meta-program yields an answer set Y such that $X = \{a \mid \text{hold}(\texttt{atom}(a)) \in Y\}$, e.g., hold(atom(q)) stands for q.
+Each answer set of the meta-program applied to a reified program corresponds to an answer set of the reified program.
+More precisely, a set X of atoms is an answer set of the reified program iff the meta-program yields an answer set Y such that $X = \{a \mid hold(atom(a)) \in Y\}$, e.g., hold(atom(q)) stands for q.
 As indicated in the comments (preceded by %), our meta-program consists of three parts.
 Among the rule elements extracted in Line 3-13, only those occurring within bodies, identified via eleb/1, are relevant to the generation of answer sets specified in Line 17-28.
 (Additional head elements, given by elem/1, are of interest in the next section.)
-In fact, answer set generation follows the structure of reified programs, identifying conjunctions and # sum constraints that hold3 to further derive atoms occurring in rule heads, either singular or within # sum constraints (cf. Line 24-27).
+In fact, answer set generation follows the structure of reified programs, identifying conjunctions and #sum constraints that hold3 to further derive atoms occurring in rule heads, either singular or within #sum constraints (cf. Line 24-27).
 Line 28 deals with integrity constraints represented via the constant false in heads of reified rules.
 The last part in Line 32 restricts the output of the meta-program's answer sets to the representations of original input atoms.